Prag8855/aab/content/guides/gez-rundfunkbeitrag.md

 ## How to stop paying

 If you leave Germany, you must tell the *Beitragsservice*.
 You will stop getting *[[Rundfunkbeitrag]]* letters.
 You can do this online.
 It takes 2 minutes.
+You can also [pay someone to do it for you](/out/deregistrationde-gez).

 **[Deregister from the TV tax](https://www.rundfunkbeitrag.de/buergerinnen_und_buerger/formulare/abmelden/index_ger.html)** (in German) - rundfunkbeitrag.de